brenlynch2/mipsnumberconverter/README.md

 # mipsnumberconverter
-A converter between binary, hexadecimal and decimal number systems written in MIPS assembly.
+A simple converter between binary, hexadecimal and decimal number systems written in MIPS assembly.